DQL Definition¶

 {} # Outer query filter condition

-In principle, there is no limit to the nesting level.
-But multiple parallel subqueries are not allowed in a certain nesting level, such as:
+In principle, there is no limit to the nesting levels.
+But multiple parallel subqueries are not allowed at a certain nesting level, such as:

 object::a:(f1,f2,f3) {host="foo"}